A major advance in drip irrigation

 Measured irrigation is well suited to smallholders in poorer countries.
 At almost no cost, a smallholder can upgrade gravity feed drip irrigation to measured irrigation using a bucket and a steel pipe.

-You can upgrade any irrigation system (drip or sprinkler, pressurised or gravity feed, pressure compensating drippers or non pressure compensating drippers)) to a fully automated measured irrigation system using the Unpowered Measured Irrigation Controller, the Terracotta Valve (unpowered), or the Terracotta Irrigation Controller.
+You can upgrade any irrigation system (drip or sprinkler, pressurised or gravity feed) to a fully automated measured irrigation system using the Terracotta Irrigation Controller, the Unpowered Wicking Valve, the Unpowered Wicking Irrigation Controller, or the Terracotta Irrigation Controller for Latching Solenoids.

-You can upgrade a gravity feed drip irrigation system with a farm pond to a fully automated measured irrigation using the DIY Solar Drip Irrigation Kit.
+You can upgrade a gravity feed drip irrigation system with a farm pond to a fully automated measured irrigation using the Automation Kit for Farm Pond Irrigation.
 Water is pumped automatically from the farm pond to a header tank.

 Measured irrigation is simple and low tech and hence there are fewer things to go wrong – ideal for smallholders with limited access to technical and maintenance support.